nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_searchExamples.md

 ```

 ### 4. Request a patient's last three consultations with problems, medications and allergies
-**a) If done in one query then all medications would be returned, no date filter could be applied**
+**a) If done in one query then all medications would be returned, no date filter could be applied:**

 ```json
 {